Exploded Manifolds: Families and refinements

 (The definition of complete is found on page \pageref{complete}.
 Recall also that integer vectors in ${}^{\mathbb Z}T_p\ex C$ are the vectors $v$ so that for any exploded function, $vf$ is an integer times $f$.
-For example on $\ex T$ the integer vectors are given by integer multiples of the real part of $\tilde z\frac \partial{\partial \tilde z}$, so the map $\ex T\longrightarrow\ex T$ given by $\tilde z^{2}$ is not a family as it does not obey the last condition above.)
+For example, on $\ex T$ the integer vectors are given by integer multiples of the real part of $\tilde z\frac \partial{\partial \tilde z}$, so the map $\ex T\longrightarrow\ex T$ given by $\tilde z^{2}$ is not a family as it does not obey the last condition above.)

 Unlike in the smooth category, smooth families in the exploded category need not be locally in the form of a product.
-For example, there exists a smooth family of exploded manifolds which in some coordinate chart is given by a map $\et mP\longrightarrow\et {k}Q$ given by $(\tilde z,\tilde w)\mapsto \tilde z$, so long as the the polytope $Q$ is given by the projection of $P$ to the first $k$ coordinates, the projection $P\longrightarrow Q$ is a complete map, the projection of each strata of $P$ is a strata of $Q$, and restricted to each strata, the derivative of the projection map applied to integer vectors is surjective onto the lattice of integer vectors in the image strata.
+For example, there exists a smooth family of exploded manifolds which in some coordinate chart is given by a map $\et mP\longrightarrow\et {k}Q$ given by $(\tilde z,\tilde w)\mapsto \tilde z$, so long as the the polytope $Q$ is given by the projection of $P$ to the first $k$ coordinates, the projection $P\longrightarrow Q$ is a complete map, the projection of each stratum of $P$ is a stratum of $Q$, and restricted to each stratum, the derivative of the projection map applied to integer vectors is surjective onto the lattice of integer vectors in the image stratum.
 This may differ from a product because $P$ may not be a product of $Q$ with something.

 \begin{example}[Moduli space of stable exploded curves.] \end{example} We can represent the usual compactified moduli space of stable curves $\bar{\mathcal M}_{g,n}$ as a complex orbifold.
 There exist local holomorphic coordinates so that the boundary of $\bar{\mathcal M}_{g,n}$ in these coordinates looks like $\{z_{i}=0\}$.
 As in example \ref{expl} on page \pageref{expl}, we can replace these coordinates $z_{i}$ with $\tilde z_{i}$ to obtain a complex exploded orbifold $\expl \left(\bar{\mathcal M}_{g,n}\right)$.
 The forgetful map $\pi:\bar{\mathcal M}_{g,n+1}\longrightarrow\bar{\mathcal M}_{g,n}$ induces a map